Martin1887/dotfiles/stow/nvim/.config/nvim/README.md

 This configuration adds some extensions and customizations:

-- `persisted.nvim` instead of `persistence` for better sessions management tracking git branches and with Telescope list.
 - `broot.nvim` for files search (fzf can be used with `<Space>ff`).
 - `numb.nvim` to preview lines when written in the command window.
 - gitui keymaps (instead of lazygit ones).